gmikeska/golden/README.md

 cd ../golden-example
 golden install libsum
 ```
-Then, to reference the library in your ruby project:
+Then, reference the library in your ruby project:
 ```ruby
 require "golden"